-(3) If reusable or cloth diapers are used, the diapers must:

-(a) Not be rinsed; and

-(b) Placed in a securely sealed moisture impervious bag and stored in a separate disposal container.
+- (3) If reusable or cloth diapers are used, the diapers must: - (a) Not be rinsed; and - (b) Placed in a securely elosed sealed plastic moisture impervious bag and stored in a separate disposal container away from the child's other belongings.
 On a daily basis, the diapers must be delivered to a commercial laundry service or given to the child's parent or guardian.
 Weight #6

-(4) An early learning provider must provide a container designated for disposing of soiled diapers and diapering supplies only.
-The diaper disposal container must be:

-- (a) Hands-free and covered to prevent cross contamination; - (b) Lined with a disposable plastic trash bag;

-(c) Within arm's length of the diaper changing area.
+- (4) An early learning provider must provide a container designated for disposing of soiled diapers and diapering supplies only.
+The diaper disposal container must be: - (a) Hands-free and covered to prevent cross contamination; - (b) Lined with a disposable plastic trash bag; - (c) Within arm's length of the diaper changing area. - (d) Emptied, removing contents from the early learning program space, and replaced with a new liner at least daily or more often if odor is present.
+Weight #6